copperdogma/next-authjs-psql-base-template/scratchpad-docs.md

 DOCS Todo - we'll do this at the end when all changes are done

-- [ ] Update project-reference.mdc and anything test-running related (we now have e2e and firebase tests)
+- [ ] Update project-reference.mdc and anything test-running related (we now have e2e tests)
-- [ ] Make docs more succinct, especially whole folder of firebase docs.. probably just ONE doc there?
 - [ ] Topics: Theming system, pm2+browsertool use (esp login), auth flow
 - [ ] Redis: Where and how is it used?
 - [ ] **README.md**: (Present)
 - [ ] **Project Reference**: (`docs/project-reference.mdc` - Present)
   - [ ] Ensure current versions of components are present with links to docs (like MUI v7 where it constantly has trouble with the grid)
-- [ ] **Firebase Authentication Integration Details**:
-  - [ ] Explain how OAuth users (e.g., Google) are automatically in Firebase Auth.
-  - [ ] Detail how email/password users are programmatically added to Firebase Auth via Admin SDK in `registerUser` action upon registration (Postgres ID used as Firebase UID).
-  - [ ] Emphasize benefits: unified console view (optional), leveraging Firebase features (email actions, security rules for Firestore/Storage, Cloud Functions), and consistency for a "Firebase" template.
 - [x] **Code Comments**: (Clarity and necessity - Requires deeper code review)
 - [ ] **`.env.example`**:
   - [ ] Add comments explaining _why_ certain less obvious variables are needed (e.g., `NEXTAUTH_URL` for OAuth redirects, `NEXTAUTH_SECRET` for JWT encryption).